-The UAL amortization payment amount is calculated by amortizing this UAL over a closed five-year period with four years remaining as of FY 2022.
-FY 2023 is amortized over the remaining three years.
-The expense contribution is determined based upon review of recent years, currently set at \$23,000.
-This assumption will be reconsidered annually, allowing reflection of experience emerging of the expenses following the Plan's freeze.
+The UAL amortization payment amount is calculated by amortizing this UAL over a closed five-year period with three years remaining as of FY 2023.
+FY 2024 is amortized over the remaining two years.
+The expense contribution is determined based on the previous year's allocation of administrative expenses.